matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 extension.

 The peeking server selects an ID for the peeking subscription for the purposes of idempotency.
-The ID must be unique for a given `{ origin_server, room_id, target_server }` tuple, and should be a string consisting of the characters `[0-9a-zA-Z.=_-]`.
+The ID must be unique for a given `{ peeking_server, room_id, target_server }` tuple, and should be a string consisting of the characters `[0-9a-zA-Z.=_-]`.
 Its length must not exceed 8 characters and it should not be empty.